Even the most fresh-faced entrepreneur will tell you that a solid marketing strategy is one of the main keys to running a successful business.

-- Specific: Your stated goals need to cover “The Who, What, Where, When, Why, and How” of your marketing plan.
+- Specific: Your stated goals need to cover “The Who, What, Where, When, Why, and How” of your marketing strategy.
 Who will be involved, and who is responsible for what?
 What, exactly, do you hope to accomplish?
 Where will your brand be present?
 When do you hope to reach your goal by?
 How do you intend to go about reaching your goal?
 Why is reaching the goal important in the first place?
 All these questions – and more – need to be addressed as specifically as possible.

-- Measurable: Without a clear definition of what, exactly, you define as success for your marketing plan, you’ll have no way of knowing whether or not you’ve been successful in the first place.
+- Measurable: Without a clear definition of what, exactly, you define as success for your marketing strategy, you’ll have no way of knowing whether or not you’ve been successful in the first place.
 In turn, you’ll have no way of knowing whether or not to make changes over time – or what changes you should be making.
 On the other hand, by setting finite goals in which you can easily say “Yes, we reached our goal” or “No, we didn’t reach it,” you’ll be prepared to make improvements moving forward.

-- Attainable: While you certainly want to dream big when setting goals for your marketing plan, you also want to be realistic, as well.
+- Attainable: While you certainly want to dream big when setting goals for your marketing strategy, you also want to be realistic, as well.
 That said, you need to consider everything that goes into the process of making the plan come to life – such as your budget, your current status within your industry, the potential reach your industry offers, and more – in order to determine what’s possible to achieve.
 At the same time, you also don’t want to set the bar so low that you reach your goal too easily – and end up leaving a lot of potential on the table.

 - Relevant: In considering relevancy, you’ll essentially be fleshing out the “Why” questions we asked earlier.
 Why do these goals matter, both in the short- and the long-term?
 Why is it important to reach these marketing-related goals, as far as your entire business is concerned?
 Without an understanding of the relevance of your marketing goals, you might end up reaching them – only to realize doing so made no difference to your company’s overall success.